rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 The Condorcet winner
 ....................

-In our randomly generated election results, we are lucky.
-The instant runoff winner and the Borda winner determine, both, candidate *a1*.
+In our randomly generated election results, we are lucky: The instant runoff winner and the Borda winner both are candidate *a1*.
 However, we could also follow the Marquis de Condorcet's advice, and compute the **majority margins** obtained by voting for each individual pair of candidates.
 For instance, candidate *a1* is ranked four times before and once behind candidate *a2*.
 Hence the majority margin *M(a1,a2)* is 4 - 1 = +3.
-These majority margins define on the set of candidates what we call the **Condorcet digraph**, a specialization of the ``Digraph`` class for handing such pairwise majority margins:
+These majority margins define on the set of candidates what we call the **Condorcet digraph**, a specialization of the ``Digraph`` class for handling such pairwise majority margins:
     >>> cdg = CondorcetDigraph(v,hasIntegerValuation=True)
     >>> cdg.showAll()
     *----- show detail -------------*